How to Participate

 3. Requesting your state inspection

 Once the system is installed, has passed local electric code inspection, and has been interconnected by the local utility, registrants must submit a complete Final As-Built Packet as defined by the Final As-Built Checklist to schedule a program inspection or receive an inspection waiver.
-The Final As-Built Packet must be received by the Market Manager prior to the project expiration date.
+The Final As-Built Packet must be received by the Program Manager prior to the project expiration date.
 If your system will not be completed prior to the expiration date, you may be able to apply for an extension.
 Review the SRP project extension policy to see if you are eligible.
-The EDC notification is the only document that can be submitted after the expiration date.
-However, the project will not be scheduled for an inspection or receive an inspection waiver until a complete Final As-Built Packet has been received.
-Therefore until the system receives a passed inspection or waiver letter, it will not receive a New Jersey certification number, which is needed to generate SRECs.

-All SRP projects, regardless of size, must have a revenue grade kilowatt-hour (kWh) production meter that has been certified to the American National Standards Institute (ANSI) C12 standards.
+All solar projects, regardless of size, must have a revenue grade kilowatt-hour (kWh) production meter that has been certified to the American National Standards Institute (ANSI) C12.1-2008 standards.
 See Metering Requirements.

 Projects participating in other programs, such as the EDC solar financing programs, may be subject to additional metering requirements.

 Once the Final As-Built Packet is deemed complete, a random selection process determines if the installation will receive a waiver of inspection or if it will be a part of the Quality Control (QC/on-site inspection) process.
-If the inspection is waived, the registrant, installer, system owner, and the site host contact will receive a letter within 2-3 weeks of receipt of the complete Final As-Built Packet.
+If the inspection is waived, the registrant, installer, system owner, and the site host contact will receive a notification.

-If the installation will be part of the QC process, residential customers will be called within one week to schedule an inspection.
-Since Installers are expected to be present for the inspection of non-residential projects, the Market Manager will email the installer within one week to schedule the inspection.
+If the installation will be part of the QC process, residential customers will be contacted to schedule an inspection.
+Since Installers are expected to be present for the inspection of non-residential projects, the Program Manager will also contact the installer.

 On-site inspections for PSE&G loan program projects will be handled by PSE&G program inspectors.